pisv/gethandly.wiki-playground/Step-Two.md

     }
 ```

-If a Foo file has been added or removed, we update the list of children in
+In that way, if a Foo file has been added or removed, we update the list
-its parent's body.
-If a Foo file has changed, we evict its (stale) body
+of children in its parent's body accordingly; if a Foo file has changed,
-from the model cache (along with all descendants).
+we evict its (stale) body from the model cache (along with all descendants).

 The test case will now pass.